liusida/liusida.github.io/_posts/2017-08-24-deep-scratch.md

 As there was still a variance problem, and L2 regularization seems not help much, I decided to implement Dropout.

-I choosed the "inverted dropout", which introduced by Andrew Ng in the course.
+I chose the "inverted dropout", which introduced by Andrew Ng in the course.

-I just watched a video comparing algebra and geometrics, it says that calculas and algebra can give you great power of solving problem by just compute, but geometrics sometimes has its own beauty--it sometimes can solve a problem in a very simple way.
-Today, I felt like that the dropout technic is an anology to geometrics, simple, effective, and beatuful.
+I just watched a video comparing algebra and geometrics, it says that calculus and algebra can give you great power of solving a problem by just computing, but geometrics sometimes has its own beauty--it sometimes can solve a problem in a very simple way.
+Today, I felt like that the dropout technic is an analogy to geometrics, simple, effective, and beautiful.

 Now after 100 iterations learning from training set, the dev accuracy raised to 98.34%.

 There's another lovely feature I added into the code: during training, I can just press the stop button of notebook, and change some of the hyperparameters (only except the arcitecture--the hidden layers), and Ctrl+Enter run the cell, the parameters W and b are kept, not re-initialized, so the training can go on without restart from beginning.

 But till now, I spent more and more time running the program by CPU--actually I am lucky that I have MKL for numpy, so I can use all of my CPU--I felt a little wasting of time.
 Maybe I will implement those in Tensorflow, and use my GPU to save time.
-And Tensorflow has auto-gradiant computation ...
+And Tensorflow has auto-gradient computation ...

 [Day 6's notebook][day6] <- Dropout version